 - j.
 A physician assistant (PA) must have completed an Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) approved program (prior to January 2001 - Commission on Accreditation of Allied Health Education Programs) and be currently certified by the National Commission on Certification of Physician Assistants (NCCPA) as a PA-C. - k.
 A physician assistant anesthetist (PAA) must have completed a graduate level degree program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), or any of the commission's successor organizations, which qualifies the candidate to sit for the National Commission for Certification of Anesthesiologist Assistants (NCCAA) examination and be currently certified by the National Commission for the Certification of Anesthesiologist Assistants (NCCAA) as an Anesthesiologist Assistant-Certified (AA-C) is required for initial Applicants and reapplicants. - 1.
-A certified surgical assistant must have successful completion of a surgical assistant education program accredited by the Association of Surgical Technologists or the Commission on Accreditation of Allied Health Education Programs and be currently certified by the National Board of Surgical Technology and Surgical Assisting (NBSTSA), the National Surgical Assistants Association (NSAA), or the American Board of Surgical Assistants (ABSA). - m.
+A certified surgical first assist (CSFA) must have successful completion of a surgical first assistant education program accredited by the Association of Surgical Technologists or the Commission on Accreditation of Allied Health Education Programs and be currently certified by The National Board of Surgical Technology and Surgical Assisting (NBSTSA) as a CSFA - m.
 A radiology assistant (RA) must have current certification and registration in radiography by the American Registry of Radiologic Technologists (ARRT).
 Successful completion of a radiologist assistant educational program that is recognized by ARRT is required for initial Applicants and reapplicants. - n.
+A pathology assistant must have a current license to practice as a pathologists' assistant issued by the State of Georgia.
 A pathology assistant must have successfully completed an NAACLS-accredited pathologist assistant training program and be currently certified as a pathologists' assistant by the American Society of Clinical Pathology (ASCP). - o.
-A registered nurse first assistant (RNFA) must have successfully completed an approved AORN RNFA training program that meets the AORN standards for RNFA education programs (including a Bachelor of Science in Nursing) and be currently certified in perioperative nursing (CNOR) by the Association of Operating Room Nurses (AORN).
+A registered nurse first assistant (RNFA) must have successfully completed an approved AORN RNFA training program that meets the AORN standards for RNFA education programs and be currently certified in perioperative nursing (CNOR) by the Association of Operating Room Nurses (AORN).
 Current RNFA certification or active participation in the certification process to be achieved within 9 months of eligibility is required for initial Applicants.
 Current certification is required for reapplicants.
-A Bachelor of Science in Nursing is required for those entering into an RNFA program after January 1, 2020.